 A great place to start for an active, normal body weight/condition Golden is Natural Balance L.I.D.
 Sweet Potato and Fish Adult Formula.
 This adult formula is excellent for adults over 15 months of age to 7-8 years of age.

 Many Golden retrievers suffer from dry, itchy skin and ear problems.
 This food can help.
 As a veterinarian, when I see a first-time itchy Golden in my clinic, I recommend this food.

 Golden Retrievers are more prone to dry and itchy skin, most commonly caused by atopic dermatitis or inhaled allergens.
 Natural Balance L.I.D.
-Sweet potato and fish is a fantastic choice for supporting your Golden’s skin and coat health.
+Sweet potato and fish are a fantastic choices for supporting your Golden skin and coat health.

 Only 15-40% of itchy dogs actually have a food allergy.
 The majority (60-80%) of dogs with itchy skin have atopic dermatitis, an itchy skin condition caused by environmental allergens like pollen or mold.